Best Water Leak Sensors of 2023

 Despite its low price, Kangaroo manages to cram humidity and temperature sensors alongside the water-detection capabilities.
 Considering that the pricier D-Link and LeakSmart models don't have as many sensors, this is a win for Kangaroo.
 Beyond that, Kangaroo's lack of a sensor cable hampers its water leak detection abilities in cramped spaces.

 There's also no audible alarm on this unit, so you need a mobile app to find out when your toilet leaks.
-You might consider pairing Kangaroo with a cheap water leak alarm like The Basement Watchdog for a piercing siren, but it won't save much money compared to Resideo.
-Kangaroo also has the shortest battery life on our list, with a meager one year compared to Resideo and Moen's three-year battery lives.
+You might consider pairing Kangaroo with a cheap water leak alarm like The Basement Watchdog for a piercing siren.
+Kangaroo also has the shortest battery life on our list, with a meager one year compared to Moen's three-year battery life.

 Smart home compatibility